Barnard College logo

 "The Iranian Student Movement and the Making of Global 1968."
 Co-authored with Afshin Matin-asgari in Martin Klimke, ed.
 Routledge Handbook of the Global Sixties.
 New York: Routledge, March 2018.

-“‘Women can do anything men can do’: Gender and the Affects of Solidarity in the U.S. Iranian Student Movement (1965-1979).”
-Women’s Studies Quarterly.
-Fall-Winter 2014.
+"'Women can do anything men can do': Gender and the Affects of Solidarity in the U.S. Iranian Student Movement (1965-1979)."
+Women's Studies Quarterly.
+Fall-Winter 2014, 127–145.

-“The Islamic Republic Loves OWS: Is This What Solidarity Looks Like?”
+"The Islamic Republic Loves OWS: Is This What Solidarity Looks Like?"
 Fall 2012.
+Social Text online.

-“In Search of Iran: Resistant Melancholia in Iranian American Memoirs of Return.”
-Comparative Studies of South Asia, Africa, and the Middle East (2011) 31(2): 487-497.
+"In Search of Iran: Resistant Melancholia in Iranian American Memoirs of Return."
+Comparative Studies of South Asia, Africa, and the Middle East.
+31(2): 2011, 487-497.

-“New Middle Eastern Uprisings: Gender, Class, and Security Politics in Egypt and Iran.”
+"New Middle Eastern Uprisings: Gender, Class, and Security Politics in Egypt and Iran."
+Social Text online.
 March 2011.
-Social Text online.